realpython/python-guide/docs/shipping/freezing.rst

 py2exe
 ~~~~~~

 Prerequisite is to install :ref:`Python on Windows <install-windows>`.
+The last release of py2exe is from the year 2014.
+There is not active development.

 1. Download and install http://sourceforge.net/projects/py2exe/files/py2exe/